Dogmans/stock-pipeline/data_providers/README.md

 1. Create a new file: `my_provider.py`
 2. Implement the BaseDataProvider interface
 3. Add it to the provider registry in `__init__.py`
-4. Update the MultiProvider to include it
+4. Import it and use it directly in the appropriate modules

 ### Provider Statistics